2016 Italian constitutional referendum: Apportionment of seats among regions

-Autonomous province, part of the region of Trentino-South Tyrol.
+Autonomous province, part of the region of Trentino-Alto Adige/Südtirol.

 Legislative procedure

 The reform differentiates between two main legislative procedures: a unicameral procedure (in which the role of the Senate is mostly consultative) and a bicameral procedure (in which a bill must be approved by both Chambers).

 Under the unicameral procedure (which is used every time the Constitution does not require a special procedure), bills can be adopted by a vote of the Chamber of Deputies.
 At that point, the approved bill is sent to the Senate, which has 10 days to decide whether to examine it to propose changes, or let it be enacted without modification.
 If one-third of the senators ask to review the bill, the Senate has 30 days to formulate amendments and send the bill back to the Chamber of Deputies.
 Then the deputies will take the final decision on the Senate's proposals and on the bill as a whole.
 No further approval of the Senate is needed, but a qualified majority might be required to overcome the Senate's veto for laws adopted under the supremacy clause.

 The bicameral procedure works in a similar way to the current legislative procedure, in that bills must be approved in the same text by both houses to be enacted, and will be forwarded from one house to the other until approved by both.
 This procedure is required for bills regarding the following.